Skip to main content Skip to navigation

 Tribal Nation Building Leadership Program

-The Tribal Nation Building Leadership Program (TNBL) teaches and mentors students in a cohort-based model to develop leadership skills and knowledge grounded on cultural principles, practices, and values.
-TNBL offers numerous opportunities for student leadership and development at WSU, such as preparation for leadership in student organizations, internships, and community service projects, etc. Participation includes financial assistance, for-credit courses, Native American guest speakers, senior capstone projects, and numerous special opportunities.
+The Tribal Nation Building Leadership Program (TNBL) teaches and mentors students in a cohort-based model to develop leadership skills and knowledge grounded in cultural principles, practices, and values.
+TNBL offers numerous opportunities for student leadership and development at WSU, such as preparation for leadership in student organizations, internships, community service projects, etc. Participation includes financial assistance via scholarship, for-credit courses, Native American guest speakers, senior capstone projects, and numerous special opportunities.

 TNBL is based around four key components of Native student development and achievement: